History

 British Value: Democracy, Rule of law, individual liberty Links with Geography |

 Intent: To develop a chronologically secure knowledge and understanding of British, local and world History, establishing clear narratives within and across the periods studied.
-To use a timeline and describe events from the past using specific dates.
-To devise and address historically valid questions and understand the complexity of children's and adults lives in a period of History and compare this with life today.
+To devise and address historically valid questions and understand the complexity of children's and adults' lives in a period of History and compare this with life today.
 To understand how our knowledge of the past is constructed from a range of sources.
-To research in order to find similarities and differences between two or more periods of History.
-Ancient Greece – a study of Greek life and achievements and their influence on the western world Implementation:
+To research to find similarities and differences between two or more periods of History: Ancient Greece – a study of Greek life and achievements and their influence on the western world Implementation:

 |